omkarDev24/solutions-of-200-c-programs/README.md

 #  Solutions of 200 C Programs

-A collection of **200 C programming solutions** based on the **CSA-100 Problem Solving and Programming syllabus**.
-The programs are arranged in a progressive order, making this repository ideal for beginners learning C programming as well as students preparing for practical exams and interviews. :contentReference[oaicite:0]{index=0}
+A collection of **200 C programming solutions** based on the **Problem Solving and Programming **.
+The programs are arranged in a progressive order, making this repository ideal for beginners learning C programming.

 ##  Program Categories